College of Health and Human Services2017-2018

 Graduate nursing courses (66 units)

-- This degree is a clinical doctorate with emphasis on expert clinical practice.
+- This degree is a clinical doctorate with emphasis on leadership expertise.
 One thousand hours (1,000) of clinical practice with a minimum of 240 hours completed at NAU is required.
-The summative outcome is a scholarly project that demonstrates the integration and translation of research evidence to enhance clinical practice, which includes an oral defense.
+The summative outcome is a DNP project that demonstrates the integration and translation of evidence based practice to enhance clinical practice, which includes an oral defense.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.